 Student Name: Student UID:

-Professional Developme ent Mentor(s):
+Professional Development Mentor(s):

 Curriculum Track:

 Project Title:

 Project Mentor(s):

-their assigned professi 3 electives, students must discus onal development mentor(s) wit s prior to meeting with your me hin their curriculum track.
-Stu
+Prior to enrolling in P3 electives, students must discuss their chosen electives and seek the approval of their assigned professional development mentor(s) within their curriculum track.
+Students, please answer the following questions prior to meeting with your mentor(s).

-1. Briefly describe your graduation? current educational and profession nal goals.
-What do you envision doing after
+1. Briefly describe your current educational and professional goals.
+What do you envision doing after graduation?

-of Pharmacy Program in take specialized courses should aid a P3 student complement other course (9) semester credit hours of electing the P3 student year.
-The purpose so, which build upon knowledge gain meeting their individual career sework in their chosen curriculum of the P3 elective requirement is ined in the P1 and P2 curriculum. goals, completing their PharmD partrack. to allow students to The P3 electives project, and/or
+2. A minimum of nine (9) semester credit hours of elective courses (5000 or above) is required for the Doctor of Pharmacy Program in the P3 student year.
+The purpose of the P3 elective requirement is to allow students to take specialized courses, which build upon knowledge gained in the P1 and P2 curriculum.
+The P3 electives should aid a P3 student in meeting their individual career goals, completing their PharmD project, and/or complement other coursework in their chosen curriculum track.

-• courses that you intend to take du
+Identify the elective courses that you intend to take during your P3 Summer/Fall (minimum 3-4 credits):

-Course number Cours e title Credit hours
+Course number Course title Credit hours